 Crossings and Dwellings: Restored Jesuits, Women Religious, American Experience, 1814–2014

-The exhibition is curated by Stephen Schloesser, S.J., Professor of History at Loyola University Chicago and Ellen Skerrett, Chicago historian and author.
-Crossings and Dwellings is sponsored by the Joan and Bill Hank Center for the Catholic Intellectual Heritage at Loyola University Chicago.
+The exhibition is curated by Stephen Schloesser, S.J., Professor of History at Loyola University Chicago, and Ellen Skerrett, Chicago historian and author.
+Sponsored by the Joan and Bill Hank Center for the Catholic Intellectual Heritage and supported by the Gannon Center for Women and Leadership, Loyola University Chicago.

 * The opening of Crossings and Dwellings has been postponed to Tuesday, July 22.

 Image: Wilhelm Lamprecht, Pere Marquette and the Indians, 1869, oil on canvas, Gift of Rev. Stanislaus L. Lalumiere, S.J., Collection of the Haggerty Museum of Art, Marquette University